Parking Permit & Designations & Definitions

 The following passes carry no fee and are issued by the Parking Office.
 To obtain the pass, it must be approved by the parking office.

 - Vendor Passes: An individual or contractor for temporary parking for construction or service.
+All must park in an available spot and not a reserved, visitor or handicap spot without proper permit.

 - Service Passes: Are issued to university employees who are required to service different buildings on campus.
 In order to receive the Service Pass, the employee must have purchased a university parking permit (no exceptions).

 - Volunteer Passes: Are issued to individuals who volunteer their services to the university.
+Typically, a time period and date period is placed on the pass.